2017 Big South Conference women's basketball tournament

-The 2017 Big South women's basketball tournament was a postseason women's basketball tournament for the Big South Conference that took place March 9–12, 2017, at the Vines Center in Lynchburg, Virginia.
-All rounds after 1st were broadcast on ESPN3, 1st Round on Big South Network.
-UNC Asheville won their 3rd Big South tournament title and earned an automatic big to the NCAA women's tournament.
+The 2017 Big South women's basketball tournament was a postseason women's basketball tournament for the Big South Conference that took place March 9–12, 2017, at the Vines Center in Lynchburg, Virginia, United States.
+All rounds after the first were broadcast on ESPN3, and the first round was broadcast on Big South Network.
+UNC Asheville won their 3rd Big South tournament title and earned an automatic bid to the NCAA women's tournament.

 Format

 All 10 teams were eligible for the tournament.